How do you use the word ogni in Italian? What does it mean? How do you pronounce it?

 Every, each, all

 Its pronunciation is close to oh-ñee, with the Spanish palatalized ñ.
-If you have trouble pronouncing Italian sounds, refer to the Italian pronunciation guide.
+If you have trouble pronouncing Italian sounds, check out the Italian pronunciation guide.

-Now, let’s see a couple of example sentences with ogni in Italian, before taking a look at how to use this word in other contexts as well.
+Now, let’s see some example sentences with ogni in Italian, before we take a look at how to use this word in other contexts as well.

 Title: Italian All-in-One For Dummies

 Learn to speak Italian like a native?
 Easy.

 Italian All-in-One For Dummies appeals to those readers looking for a comprehensive, all-encompassing guide to mastering the Italian language.
 It contains content from all For Dummies Italian language instruction titles, including Italian For Dummies, Intermediate Italian For Dummies, Italian Verbs For Dummies, Italian Phrases For Dummies, Italian Grammar For Dummies, and Italian For Dummies Audio Set.

 Now let’s see how to use ogni in Italian.